muaaz-ur-habibi/cafeserve/README.md

 <hr>
 <h2>Setup</h2>
 <p>
+  (NOTE: Setup assumes you have a Python 3 version as well as git on your device)

   To run cafeserve in a production ready environment, you must first install a suitable WSGI server for your O.S: for Windows use <a href="https://github.com/Pylons/waitress">Waitress</a>, for Linux or Mac use <a href="https://github.com/benoitc/gunicorn">Gunicorn</a>